micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

 ```

 ## <a name="rclc_executor"/>RCLC Executor
 The rclc Executor provides an C-API to manage the execution of communication objects, like subscriptions and timers, like the rclcpp Executor for C++.
 Due to the complex semantics of the rclcpp Executor, it is difficult to reason about end-to-end latencies and to give real-time guarantees.
-To resolve these issues, the rclc Executor provides additional features for deterministic execution.

-### Minimal setup
-This example demonstrates a minimal setup of the rclc Executor.
+To improve determinism, the rclc Executor provides also some additional features.
+But first, we are providing as simple example how to setup the rclc Executor with one subscription and one timer.

+### 'Hello World' example
+To start with, we provide a very simple example for an rclc Executor with one timer and one subscription, so to say, a 'Hello world' example.

 First, you include the header files [rclc/rclc.h](https://github.com/micro-ROS/rclc/blob/master/rclc/include/rclc/rclc.h). and [rclc/executor.h](https://github.com/micro-ROS/rclc/blob/master/rclc/include/rclc/executor.h)..
-After defining the `executor` you need to call the function `rclc_executor_get_zero_initialized_executor()` which returns a properly zero-initialized executor object.
+After defining the `executor` you need to call the function `rclc_executor_get_zero_initialized_executor()` which returns a properly zero-initialized executor object:

 ```c
 #include<rclc/rclc.h>